serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

   }
 }
 ```

-Here we are specifying the index to search against via the `path` property.
+Here, we are specifying the index to search against via the `path` property.
 It is a `GET` operation as we just want to query existing items.
-Finally we run the search for places within 10km of our specified loccation using a [`geo_distance`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-distance-query.html) elasticsearch query.
+We then run the search for places within 10km of our specified loccation using a [`geo_distance`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-distance-query.html) Elasticsearch query.

-Now let's create our response mapping tempalte at `mapping-templates/searchPlaceByLatLng-response-mapping-template.txt`.
+Now, let's create our response mapping template at `mapping-templates/searchPlaceByLatLng-response-mapping-template.txt`:

 ```VTL
 [
   #foreach($entry in $context.result.hits.hits)